 I believe that is it for my big pointers.
 Now let’s get to the settings to print…

-Settings to Print Your Cookbook in Microsoft Word
+Settings to Print a Cookbook as a Booklet

-- While in your print screen, you may want to select black and white, color, greyscale, etc. (see #1 in the image below).
+- While on your print screen, you may want to select black and white, color, greyscale, etc. (see #1 in the image below).

 - Next, select the Copies & Pages drop-down, (see #2 in the image above).

 - Change settings in the order listed and noted in the image below, (#4A, #4B, & #4C).